VectorInstitute/PETs-Bootcamp/intact/README.md

 The predictive performance (F1 score) of a random guess model that guesses 0 or 1 following the prior probability of the labels in the data is situated around 7%.
 Any model with an F1 score below the random guess model is a failure.

 We explored several neural network (NN) architectures, using scikit-learn's multi-layer perceptron (MLP) wrapper.
-We converged towards an MLP with 5 hidden layers, each with 40 hidden units.
-This model resulted in an F1 score of 12% on the unseen test set.
 We are working towards a Pytorch implementation of this MLP that reproduces the scikit-learn MLP.

 Rebalancing the target variable did not lead to models improve our state-of-the-art performance.
 E.g., we tried oversampling the minority class using SMOTE-Tomek links resulting in an uniformly distributed target distribution, but to no avail.